-3 Singaporean Museums You Can Visit Within a Day
+3 Singapore Museums You Can Visit in a Day

 Singapore doesn’t have a renowned museum quarter.
-That said, it hardly means the island nation is bereft of well-conceptualised and intriguing museums.
-Here are three Singaporean museums that could be easily enjoyed within one day.
-All three are within walking distance from each other and conveniently located at the heart of Singaporean downtown.
+That said, this island nation is far from bereft of well-conceptualised and intriguing museums.
+Here are three Singapore museums that can be easily enjoyed in one day.
+All three are within walking distance of each other and conveniently located in the heart of Singapore's downtown.

-Three Singaporean Museums in a Day: The Itinerary
+Three Singapore Museums in a Day: The Itinerary

 - National Museum of Singapore (Approximately 120 minutes required.
 Add another hour if a temporary exhibition is ongoing)

 - Singapore Philatelic Museum (Approximately 45 minutes required)

 The oldest and most famous Singapore museum, the National Museum of Singapore was originally the Raffles Library and Museum.
 Established in 1849, a mere 30 years after the founding of modern Singapore by British colonists, the museum shifted several times before reaching its current stately home at Stamford Road in 1882.
 During the Japanese occupation, the museum was largely undamaged, thanks to the fame of its collections and the integrity of its research.
 Today, the Neo-Palladian, Renaissance façade of the museum is one of the most recognisable landmarks in Singapore.
 Permanent exhibits focus on telling the story of the city state’s transformation from a fishing village to a British crown colony, and eventually to an independent country.
 Regularly, there are also temporary exhibitions.
 These typically showcase prized collections from other world-renowned museums.